-- 1. In worldly leadership, where is the emphasis placed? - 2.
-Leadership in God's kingdom involves what? - 3.
+Leadership i n God's kingdom involves what?
 What should we look for in a leader?

-- 4. Why was Jesus a successful leader? - 5.
-How did many of the outstanding leaders in the Bible begin their ministry?
+Why w as Jesus a successful leader?

+How d id many of the outstanding leaders in the Bible begin their min

-6. What principles can we learn from this?
+What p rinciples can we learn from this?

-7. Draw two triangles representing the "World's View of Leadership" and the "Biblical View of Leadership."
+wo triangles representing the "World's View of Leadership" ar al View of Leadership."
 (Use the space provided.)

-World's View of Leadership
+World' s View of Leadership

 Biblical View of Leadership

+What is s the biblical definition of success ?

+Acts of Leadership, Book I 72 --------------------------------- --

-- 8. What is the biblical definition of success? - 9.
-The man with five talents gained how many?
+9. The man with five talents gained how many?